 We ask that you DO NOT attend the service if you have

 Hand sanitiser will be available, but you may also wish to bring your own.
 Please also wash your hands for a least 20 seconds using soap and water before you come to church.

 We will ask you to wear a face covering if you are able to.
-Whilst it is not compulsory, it is strongly recommended and will make it easier for others to attend and feel safe.
 A face covering will help to protect others against germs but they are not a replacement for good social distancing, hand hygiene or self-isolating if you have symptoms.

 We will not be providing church Bibles, so please do bring your own if you wish to follow the readings.